 A varietal wine is a wine made from a single grape variety, such as Chardonnay and Merlot.

-The November 17, 1991, edition of the U.S. television program, “60 Minutes”, popularized the health benefits of drinking red wine in moderation.
+In 1991, the U.S. television program, “60 Minutes”, popularized the health benefits of drinking red wine in moderation.
 It led to an increase in red wine sales in the U.S. by almost one-third.

 Wine and Women at Risk

 Rates of drinking and alcohol addiction are on the rise among women.
-A 2017 study put high-risk drinking among women at over a fifty percent increase in the last decade alone, creating what some suggest could point to a public health crisis.
+A 2017 study put high-risk drinking among women at over a fifty percent increase in the last decade alone.
+A public health crisis was born.

 However, young women are not alone.
 In the year 2016, heavy drinking put more than one million American women into emergency rooms.
-With severe intoxication (the kind that lands a person in the hospital), middle-aged women were hit hardest.
+Middle-aged women were hardest hit.
 Alcohol-related deaths in women ages 35 to 54 more than doubled since 1999, accounting for 8 percent of the deaths in this age range.
-Put in more graphic terms, “drinking is killing twice as many middle-aged white women as it did 18 years ago,” The Washington Post reported in 2016.
+Put in more graphic terms, “drinking is killing twice as many middle-aged white women as it did 18 years ago,” The Washington Post reported.

 The main problem with women drinking like men is that they don’t have the same physiology as men.
-Women are more susceptible to alcohol’s effects, largely because they have lower body mass, and less water to disperse the alcohol through their bodies.
+Women are more susceptible to alcohol’s effects.
+Similarly, they have lower body mass, and less water to disperse the alcohol through their bodies.

 Women and Wine to Cope with Stress

-Alcohol is increasingly marketed as a way to relax and cope with the demands of a stressful life, including events directed toward women like “Wine Down Wednesdays.”
+Alcohol is increasingly marketed as a way to relax.
+Also to cope with the demands of a stressful life.
 This messaging could bear some of the blame for the increase in alcohol use among women.
 Cultural and social attitudes around alcohol have evolved.
 The Journal of the Medical Association also theorized that as more women enter the paid workforce, their level of alcohol consumption may rise.
 This could be due to work-related stress or feeling a need to keep up with the social drinking of others in the workplace.

 Why has drinking become more fatal among women?

-- Among the demographic of white, educated, upper middle-class women—many of whom are raising children as stay-at-home parents and not drawing a paycheck—a drinking habit can develop as an effort to cope with feelings of boredom, loneliness or anxiety.
+- Among the demographic of white, educated, upper middle-class women—many of whom are raising children as stay-at-home parents while working — a drinking habit can develop as an effort to cope with feelings of boredom, loneliness or anxiety.
 In this context, alcohol serves as a “socially acceptable balm”.
 Alcohol is the most common, readily available form of self-medication.
+Naturally, the pandemic has exacerbated the use of alcohol.

-- Finally, women are increasingly the target of advertising aimed at getting them to buy and drink more alcohol.
+- Finally, advertising targets women.
 Because of this, heavy drinking among women is increasingly normalized.

 Women’s Unique Social Pressures